 Mandate.
 This will help Companies Tribunal to fulfil its mandate enshrined in the Constitution of the Republic South Africa and the Companies Act, effectively.
 MTDP and APEX Priorities.
 Promote economic growth through partnership with stakeholder in the economic development eco-system.
 Strive to ensure that all companies have equal access to our services as means to promote economic inclusion and transform the South African economy.
 Work with the three spheres of government to advance the Regional support initiatives.
 Contributes to African Union vision of "No country left behind".
-Women, children, youth and persons with disabilities.
-Facilitate the conduct of business between organisations in a non-discriminatory manner where marginalised groups are not left behind.
+Women, children, youth and Facilitate the conduct of business between organisations persons with disabilities. in a non-discriminatory manner where marginalised groups are not left behind.
 Other policies.
-It will improve the regulatory legal framework. • legislative framework, human resources, funding, applications and hearing rooms.
+It will improve the regulatory legal framework.
+Explanation of enablers to achieve legislative framework, human resources, funding, the five-year targets. applications and hearing rooms.
 How will this Outcome contribute to the achievement of the Impact?
 Helps sustainability and socio-economic development.